tardate/LittleArduinoProjects/Electronics101/Displays/Lcd3Digit/README.md

 # #663 3-Digit LCD Panel

-Testing a small 3V, 3-digit LCD panel with an example of driving the mulitplexed LCD (1/4 duty, 1/2 bias) with an Arduino/ATmega328 sketch.
+Testing a small 3V, 3-digit LCD panel with an example of driving the multiplexed LCD (1/4 duty, 1/2 bias) with an Arduino/ATmega328 sketch.

 ![Build](./assets/Lcd3Digit_build.jpg?raw=true)